slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Humility With forward action: 'I wasn’t the smartest in X but..' integrity is what you think is what you say, and the same what you do. being vulnerable is taking don't be afraid of taking a risk.

-> *'We are taught you must blame your father, your sisters, your brothers, the school, the teachers - but never blame yourself.
-It's never your fault.
-But it's always your fault, because if you wanted to change you're the one who has got to change.' --  Katharine Hepburn*
 -->